 To cook Lemongrass Chili Fried Tofu, you will need the following main ingredients: tofu, lemongrass, bird’s-eye chili, shallot, and garlic.

 I like to use medium-firm or firm tofu, which will result in a crispy crust and still soft interior when we pan-fry it.
-This type of tofu is what most Vietnamese home cooks use to make dau hu chien sa ot at home.
+This type of tofu is what most Vietnamese home cooks use to make dau hu chien sa ot (or this fried tofu with scallions and fish sauce) at home.

 Some restaurants in Saigon use soft or silken tofu to make Lemongrass Chili Tofu, and it is also very tasty.
 However, with soft or silken tofu, you will need to dust it with some cornstarch and then deep-fry it.
 Another disadvantage of using soft or silken tofu is it is impossible to marinate and infuse it with the fragrance of all the aromatics.